-Cascading drop downs are really useful when you have categories and sub-categories that you want to be able to specify within an Excel worksheet.
+Cascading or dependent drop downs are really useful when you have categories and sub-categories that you want to be able to specify within an Excel worksheet.
 In the example shown in the video our first drop down allows us to specify a location – this could be an office location and the second drop down an employee.
 If I select “London” in the first drop down I only want the London employees to appear in the second – I don’t want the full list of employees.
 So in effect the first drop down needs to filter the second.

 Just to walk you through the example shown in the video.
 Start off in the first sheet of the workbook by typing in two column headings Location in A1 and Employees in A2.
 In the second sheet, type the following data – or make up your own locations and names.